-(from the Amnesty Uncensor campaign) - Like the monkey in traditional Chinese culture, "Nu Wa" - the Uncensor China campaign mascot - is strong willed, cheeky, energetic, sporting and intelligent.
-Nu Wa, means outraged, angry young boy.
+The Amnesty International Uncensor campaign states: Like the monkey in traditional Chinese culture, "Nu Wa", the Uncensor China campaign mascot, is strong-willed, cheeky, energetic, sporting and intelligent.
+Nu Wa means: outraged, angry young boy.

 The "image" on top of the page contains a "search box" with some predefined terms, such as "Tiananmen".